 A Split Second of Light, Stewart's latest poetry collection, published by Blue Light Press

-Recipient of Honorable Mention in the San Francisco Book Festival, honoring the best books published in the Spring, 2011
+Recipient of Honorable Mention in the San Francisco Book Festival, 2011

 The Boy Scout Handbook